teloadrhin/GettingAndCleaningDataCourseProject/CodeBook.md

 stored in a text file.
 The first column in the file contains the person id, the second column the name of the activity and the following columns the mean of the features.

-The feature column names have the general form "GroupMean.<FeatureName>".
-The explanation of the <FeatureName> can be found in the file [features_info.txt](txt_files/features_info.txt) of the original data set.
+The feature column names have the general form "[Time|Frequency].<FeatureName>".
+The explanation of the $<FeatureName> can be found in the file [features_info.txt](txt_files/features_info.txt) of the original data set.